uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/array.rst

 3. If an array represents immutable data, pointer to the mutable data block shall be ``nullptr``.

-4. An array shall use shared ownership semantics to manage lifetime of the stored data blocks:
+4. An array shall use shared ownership semantics to manage lifetime of the stored data block:

    - Several array objects may own the same data block;